Howard Gilman Foundation Inc

 Foundation's Stated Approach

 Relationship Over Bureaucracy: Staff meet with grantees at least annually.
-As Aden notes: "We're not as formal, maybe, as some other organizations might be… we're pretty informal in the way that we behave or try to behave."
+As Aden notes: "We're not as formal, maybe, as some other organisations might be… we're pretty informal in the way that we behave or try to behave."

 Strategic Positioning Tips